Page last updated: October 2024

 Surgery for lung cancer

-People with early non-small cell lung cancer will generally be offered surgery to remove the tumour.
-How much of the lung is removed depends on the location of the cancer, its size, your general wellbeing and fitness, as well as your lung function.
+People with early NSCLC (stage one or two) will generally be offered surgery to remove the tumour.
+How much of the lung is removed depends on:

-Surgery is not suitable for most people with late-stage lung cancer.
-If there is fluid in the pleural cavity (called pleural effusion) that keeps coming back, you may have minor surgery (pleurodesis) to control this.
+Surgery is not suitable for most people with advanced lung cancer.
+If there is fluid in the pleural cavity (called pleural effusion) that keeps coming back, you may have surgery (pleurodesis) to control this, or need to insert a catheter.

 Preparing for treatment

-To work out a plan for quitting, talk to your doctor or call Quitline on 13 78 48 (13 QUIT).
+Research shows that stopping smoking before surgery also reduces the chance of complications and can help you recover faster.
+To work out a plan for stopping, talk to your doctor, your nurse specialist, or call Quitline on 13 7848 (13 QUIT).

 Eat well and exercise